The CrowdSwitch is the cornerstone of our efforts to bring IsoGrid to the world.

 - Ethernet, ~512MB of RAM, ~16GB of flash, ability to create a wireless hotspot

 The Wi-Fi on the PC/SoC will be able to work in one of two modes:

 2. Connecting to a regular Wi-Fi Internet access point

 The IsoGrid formed by the interconnected mesh of CrowdSwitches provides a redundant multi-path backbone to connect nodes operating in Mode #1 to nodes operating in Mode #2.

 Production Plan and Status

 We want to give tons of these CrowdSwitch devices away or even sell them at a loss, so obviously, we’re going to be extremely price-sensitive.
 We negotiate with part suppliers directly to get the best price.

-Once we have proven out our HW design, we’ll go into larger production.
+Once we have proven out our HW and SW design, we’ll go into larger production.
 We’re considering starting a KickStarter where the proceeds from buying one for yourself would go to buying one for charity.
 We’re also considering applying for grants from other organizations with similar charitable goals.
 However, Travis and Lindsey are prepared to risk buy up to 1024 units using their own donated money in order to bootstrap the first IsoGrid meshnet in Dharavi (Mumbai), India.
 We plan to solicit donations directly from the public as soon as we have a product that is ready to scale up.

 We plan to enforce trademark rights over “IsoGrid Foundation” and “CrowdSwitch”.
 We plan to use these brands as a mark of trust for buying quality hardware and software updates.
 For example, we could charge $0.05 to deliver a software update to deployed CrowdSwitch units.
 The price is low enough that it isn’t likely to inspire for-profit competition.